-The first phase of new construction on I-66 begins in the coming weeks.
+The first phase of new construction on I-66 is in full swing.
 The lane widening project will add an additional travel lane on the eastbound side of the corridor and will span from the end of eastbound Route 267 (the Dulles Connector Road) to eastbound exit number 71 (Ballston).
 It will also add direct access to West Falls Church Metro for any multimodal commuters.
 While the construction will impact your commute with an end goal of increased commute efficiency, the addition of a lane further supports that commuters will need to make the most of the lanes through rideshare (carpool, vanpool) in order to move more people through the corridor.

 We dig deep into the numbers to better understand how this project will accommodate more vehicles and reduce congestion.

 The amount of time spent in traffic for the DC region is forecast to increase by 74% before the year 2040.
 Previous to the tolls, I-66 was struggling to cope with the demand and the number of cars that traveled through the corridor on a daily basis.
 While the new tolls are currently helping to mitigate congestion, the additional lane (ideally for HOV drivers) will help alleviate traffic as the region grows in the coming decades.

 This highlights the need to educate travelers of HOV options, even with wider lanes, to maintain reduced congestion and to present commuters with a more efficient commute.